ashmi1204/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: Dart
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Flutter
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used:firebase_auth,google_fonts,cloud_firestore,firebase_core
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

-## Features
+### Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: People can register using mail and password which directs them to their homepage and registered users can then login to their page.
-- Feature 2: [Description]
+- Feature 2: In the homepage,there are options for donating and accepting food
 - Feature 3: [Description]
 - Feature 4: [Description]